s2a31/yelp-camp/README.md

 ## Session Configuration

 Sessions are configured using `express-session` to manage user authentication and flash messages.
 Sessions include a secret and have an expiration date set for security purposes.

+## User Authentication

+User authentication is implemented using Passport.js, which simplifies the process of handling authentication.
+The following features are included:
+- Registration of new users with unique usernames and emails
+- User login with session management
+- User logout
+- Dynamic display of navigation options based on authentication status
+- Middleware to protect routes and ensure only authenticated users can access certain features
+- Automatic redirection of users back to their intended page after login

 ## License